 - While the provision ratio of open space per 1,000 people is very high, the actual use, connectivity and access to open space in the CAD is poor.
 Provision of, and access to civic spaces, such as community gardens is limited in the CAD and surrounding residential grid. - City Oval is one of Horsham's key sport and recreational assets.
-However it appears closed off to the general public, and it is difficult to find usage times. - The River Precinct is somewhat underutilised, and has the potential to be a major destination for recreational and social enjoyment.
+However it appears closed off to the general public, and it is difficult to find usage times.
+The River Precinct is somewhat underutilised and has the potential to be a major destination for recreational and social enjoyment.
+Any future consideration of a regional indoor/outdoor sports facility would require a feasibility study to independently identify the optimal site across Horsham.

-- Develop a list of iconic assets and spaces that must be strongly enhanced or partnered with for long-term reinvestment. - Identify and develop a series of green space pockets throughout the CAD to increase opportunities for passive recreation. - Enhance the streetscape through public art and sculptural pieces at road reserves in Pynsent Street, Wilson Street, Hamilton Street, Darlot Street and Urquhart Street presents opportunities to enhance public open space. - Provide opportunities for improved integration of activities in the Horsham Central Activities District with the river corridor. - Create and formalise linkages between the CAD and river corridor as identified through the Horsham CAD revitalisation project. - Activate areas fronting the river to attract patronage and stimulate activity around the river corridor, such as the development of riverside catering/dining venues. - Deliver public realm design outcomes along the riverfront to encourage and support increased recreational activity. - Enhance the river environs to provide for opportunities for increased biodiversity and habitat restoration.
+- Develop a list of iconic assets and spaces that must be strongly enhanced or partnered with for long-term reinvestment. - Identify and develop a series of green space pockets throughout the CAD to increase opportunities for passive recreation. - Enhance the streetscape through public art and sculptural pieces at road reserves in Pynsent Street, Wilson Street, Hamilton Street, Darlot Street and Urquhart Street presents opportunities to enhance public open space. - Provide opportunities for improved integration of activities in the Horsham Central Activities District with the river corridor. - Create and formalise linkages between the CAD and river corridor as identified through the Horsham CAD revitalisation project. - Activate areas fronting the river to attract patronage and stimulate activity around the river corridor, such as the development of riverside catering/dining venues. - Enhance the river environs to provide for opportunities for increased biodiversity and habitat restoration.